Hardware Troubleshooting Notes

 Reason:- COMMAND.COM file is missing or corrupt.

-Solution:- transfer the system files or copy the COMMAND.COM with floppy to hdd.
+Solution:- transfer the system files or copy the COMMAND.COM with the floppy to HDD.

 (i) In the CMOS there is wrong floppy setting.